Valaaz/FuretAzancoth_Web_Projet/README.md

 # FuretAzancoth_Web_Projet

-An IT project with HTML, PHP, CSS, JS, Ajax..
+An IT project with HTML, PHP, CSS and JS.
+Remain a bug to fix